How to Become a Health Center

 Health Center Program Look-Alike Designation

-For more information and application instructions, go to Health Center Program Look-Alikes.
+Eligible organizations may apply for look-alike designation at any time.
+For more information and application instructions, see Health Center Program Look-Alikes.